Enterprise and entrepreneurial skills: seizing opportunities and seeing them through

 - communication, negotiation and persuasiveness skills

-How to demonstrate your enterprise and entrepreneurial skills
+How to show your enterprise and entrepreneurial skills

 Enterprise skills are also likely to be assessed through practical exercises such as a business case study, usually an assessment centre.
 This typically involves assessing information about a business in a particular situation and coming up with recommendations to benefit the company.
 It will be easier to approach this with confidence if your industry knowledge is up to date.